Wanting to teach English in Poland? It’s has taught me a lot. Yep, being a teacher taught me things.

 ‘Write a 300-word essay explaining why the author decided to use era-specific language and a regional dialect’.
 Done.

-‘Explain why American English is different Traditional British English’.
+‘Explain why American English is different from Traditional British English’.
 Easy.

 To help myself out, I sat and studied a few online courses about teaching English – even one specifically designed to Teach English in Poland.